mycel-labs/mechanism/README.md

 2 week

 ## Work type
-TxofCreate: The act of creating a Transferable Account
+TxofCreate: The act of creating a Transferable Account.

-TxofTransfer: Changing the owner of a Transferable Account
+TxofTransfer: Changing the owner of a Transferable Account.

-TxofStore: Storing data held by other nodes
+TxofStore: Storing data held by other nodes.

-VerifyTx: Verifying whether the Proof sent to the MPC account protocol matches the node’s transaction
+VerifyTx: Verifying whether the Proof sent to the MPC account protocol matches the node’s transaction.

 ## Work weight
 TxofCreate: 50%